 Keep in mind, the total amount of time the infant should be in a container should be minimal in comparison to their awake floor playtime.

 NAPA Center is a world-renowned pediatric therapy clinic, offering pediatric therapy for children of all ages in traditional or intensive settings.
-With six clinic locations and intensive therapy pop-up sessions worldwide, NAPA is committed to helping children lead their happiest, healthiest lives.
+With multiple clinic locations worldwide, NAPA is committed to helping children lead their happiest, healthiest lives.